Leto-Carpooling/app.leto/readme.md

 #### Step 3: Initialize context and extract context data

-Now inside your functional componet add this line which will extract the db object via object destructuring from the context data.
+Now inside your functional component add this line which will extract the db object via object destructuring from the context data.

 `const {db} = useContext(AppContext)`